What is Fashion Merchandising and How to Make it Your Career

-What Is Fashion Merchandising Exactly?
+What is Fashion Merchandising, Exactly?

-It's a dynamic field that requires skilled managers to showcase the latest products and trends to an increasingly fashion-conscious buying public.
+Fashion merchandising is a dynamic field that requires skilled managers to showcase the latest products and trends to an increasingly fashion-conscious buying public.

 - Developing campaigns to promote new products, collections and sales.